Recipient of ASM Career Development Grant for Postdoctoral Women Implements Microbiology Testing in Egypt

 The project was a great fit between the hospital needs, my training and my desire to grow as a global health professional.

 The hospital in Aswan wanted the ability to culture patient specimens, a basic need for a microbiology lab.
-Their goals were to advance their testing capacity significantly and lay a foundation for future visiting professionals to build on.
+Their goals were to advance their testing capacity significantly and lay a foundation for future visiting professionals to build upon.
 At the same time, my fellowship, which is designed to produce leadership in the public health laboratory, encouraged the development of a new testing unit as part of my growth.
 The opportunity also fits in a global context, which is something I am passionate about.
 It was a win-win-win.
 The grant money ensured that it could go from a great idea to a reality.

 How did you pick the Al Germaniyya hospital in Aswan, Egypt?
 How does someone find hospitals to help?

 My connection with the hospital was somewhat incidental.
 I first learned of them through my partner’s medical global health work.
-When I asked whether they had laboratory needs, the answer was an affirmatory and enthusiastic yes.
+When I asked whether they had laboratory needs, the answer was an enthusiastic yes.
 From there, I connected more directly with hospital leadership to probe the needs of the hospital and what I might reasonably be able to assist with, and the project was formed.
 Many hospitals, like the one I visited, take visiting physicians, but having laboratory professionals volunteer to come is much more rare.
 Because of that, the need is quite high.
 However, the needed laboratory support structures in many places are also limited, so be discerning and ask lots of questions.

 For global health-minded laboratorians, I would first recommend seeking out organizations that are already doing fantastic global health work, such as the Association for Public Health Laboratories, ASM or CDC.
 These organizations have excellent infrastructure for working with foreign laboratories.
-If you connect with a hospital separately, make sure you are in conversations with professionals both domestically and at the site to ensure your intervention will address a genuine need, be attainable and sustainable.
+If you connect with a hospital separately, make sure you are in conversations with professionals, both domestically, and at the site, to ensure your intervention will address a genuine need, be attainable and sustainable.
 Definitely collaborate.
 Define expectations on either side.

 Were there any challenges in Egypt that you had to overcome?

 The beautiful, exhilarating and challenging experience was possible because of the help of many people who offered support and shared their knowledge.
 One microbiologist in Egypt provided information on the common clinical lab practice there, which helped adjust my expectations.
-Another Cairo-based researcher did a site-visit in the lab to evaluate what the most pressing needs were, which helped immensely since I was only going to be in Egypt for about a month.
+Another Cairo-based researcher did a site-visit in the lab to evaluate what the most pressing needs were, which helped immensely, since I was only going to be in Egypt for about a month.
 Hospital staff answered my questions about training, resources, equipment and space.
 I was able to find a distributor in Egypt who kindly answered all of my reagent questions and quoted prices so that I could develop possible budgets.
 I bounced numerous questions to my colleagues at the NYC public health lab about scientific alternatives when developing a protocol.
 There were some arguably critical reagents we couldn’t get.

 While in Egypt, I found that communication was a challenge on multiple levels.
-For example, communicating about precision and care in science and with hospital leadership about the timing and necessity of various experimental procedures were unique challenges.
+For example, communicating about precision and care in science, and with hospital leadership about the timing and necessity of various experimental procedures, were unique challenges.
 The lab-physician communication was a new concept that was difficult to instill.
 My biggest concerns were sustainability and quality control.

 There were times when I thought about the educational, linguistic, budgetary and procurement barriers and I felt a sinking pit in my stomach.
 But to my continued amazement, the pieces all came together.
 It seemed that at every turn, the support showed up.
-The lab staff themselves were so dedicated and eager to learn, and it would of been much harder without their enthusiasm.
+The lab staff themselves were so dedicated and eager to learn, and it would have been much harder without their enthusiasm.
 We did the best we could with the reagents and time we had, and so far they are still doing well now that I’ve returned home.
 My hope is that they have a foundation that can be built into something even better.